Lest We Forget

 Died in the Great War

-The following seventeen men associated with Hebden fell in the First World War.
+The following sixteen men associated with Hebden fell in the First World War.
 The main source of this section has been the "Craven’s Part in the Great War" website, and clicking on a name takes you to the soldier's detailed entry on that website.
 The last two columns indicate whether the name appears on a bronze memorial plaque in St. Peter's church, and/or on a Roll of Honour held in the Ibbotson Institute.
 An individual's connection to Hebden is not always clear in a number of cases.
-It is worth noting that all three Hoyle brothers who were living in Chapel Lane in 1891 lost their lives, and that eight of the seventeen men have no known burial.
+It is worth noting that all three Hoyle brothers who were living in Chapel Lane in 1891 lost their lives, and that eight of the sixteen men have no known burial.

 |Name||Rank||Regiment||Date died||Age||Connection with Hebden||Church||Institute|